A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units: Conclusions

 \section{Conclusions}

-In this work, we have presented the development of a TensorFlow-based simulation framework for high performance scientific computing of fluid flows on the TPU architecture.
+In this work, we have presented the development of a TensorFlow-based simulation framework for high performance scientific computing of fluid flows on TPU architectures.
 This simulation framework adopts a low-Mach number, variable-density formulation, which enables the simulation of a wide range of scientific and engineering flow problems.
-The simulation framework is implemented using TensorFlow's Python application programming interface and compiled into a TPU-executable graph using the domain-specific XLA compiler to accelerate TensorFlow programs.
-Aspects pertaining to the mapping of the data structure to the TPU hardware architecture and TPU-specific 32-bit floating-point format for improved hardware efficiency were discussed and analyzed.
+The simulation framework is implemented using TensorFlow's Python application programming interface and compiled into a TPU-executable graph using the domain-specific XLA compiler for acceleration.
+Aspects pertaining to the mapping of the data structure to the TPU hardware architecture were discussed and analyzed.
 To examine the impact of the machine round-off error of the algorithm, numerical analysis was performed and recommendations for spatial and temporal resolution were derived to minimize errors arising from the ML-specific floating-point arithmetic on TPUs.
 The simulation framework was applied to four test cases, which include 2D and 3D Taylor-Green vortex flow, decaying homogeneous isotropic turbulence, and a turbulent planar jet.
 Simulation results confirm that the solutions were not polluted by round-off errors and second-order accuracy was demonstrated.

-Assessment of scalability of the simulation framework showed excellent weak scalability and superlinear strong scaling on up to 2048 TPU-cores that constitute a full TPU-pod.
+Assessment of scalability showed excellent weak scalability and superlinear strong scaling on up to 2048 TPU cores that constitute a full TPU pod.
 An analysis of code performed showed that this superlinear behavior is a consequence of compiler optimization of the data-structure resulting in a more efficient computational graph to improve the execution on matrix multiplier units during run time.